Upcoming Statewide Assessments

 The Student Assessment and Research department reside in two locations; the Kathleen C. Wright (KCW) building and the Twin Lakes facility.

-This brief presents enrollment rates and exam results for Broward County Public Schools’ (BCPS) Advanced Placement (AP) program as of September 5, 2019.
+This brief presents enrollment rates and exam results for Broward County Public Schools’ (BCPS) Advanced Placement (AP) program.
 The AP program provides an opportunity for high school students to experience college-level coursework and demonstrate mastery of content on national, subject-specific examinations.
 AP exams are scored on a scale of 1 to 5, and many colleges and universities will award course credit for scores of 3 or higher.